akshatbhj/zenui-lib/README.md

-Here's a draft for your `README.md` file:

----

 # ZenUI - Minimal & Elegant React UI Library

 ZenUI is a minimalistic and elegant UI component library designed for React.
 It aims to simplify the development process while maintaining a high level of customization and usability.
 ZenUI is perfect for developers, learners, and tech enthusiasts who want to build sleek and modern user interfaces with ease.